rabanti-github/TaskRunner/README.md

 The TaskRunner has only to be registered once in the task scheduler with the proper arguments.
 E.g.:
 <code>TaskRuner.exe --run C:/tasks/config.xml --log C:/tasks/logfile.log</code>

 All Sub-Tasks are now defined in the file <i>C:/tasks/config.xml</i>.
 Furthermore, the result of each task execution will be logged into <i>C:/tasks/logfile.log</i>.
-The task in the Windows task Scheduler don’t have to be altered anymore.
+The task in the Windows Task Scheduler does not have to be altered anymore.

-The utility can be used of course as standalone application e.g. in combination with a BAT file to run repeating tasks just by double-clicking on the BAT file.
+The utility can be used of course as a standalone application, e.g., in combination with a BAT file to run repeating tasks just by double-clicking on the BAT file.

 **Prerequisites**
 ----------------------